womanonrails/womanonrails.com/_i18n/en/_posts/2019-10-02-ruby-iterators.md

 #  => [{:static=>"I don't want to be changed!", :dynamic=>"I can change yours objects!"}, {:static=>"Me too!", :dynamic=>"I can change yours objects!"}]
 ```

 You can see that in this case, as a result, we get from `each` different collection, then initial collection was.
 The second thing is that not only result changed, but we modify `array` object too!
 This happened always when `item` as an element of the collection is a _complex object_ and we try to change it for example by assignment.
-I said more about this problem in an article about <a href="{{ site.baseurl }}/ruby-hash-tips" title="Useful methods for Hash in Ruby">Ruby hash tips</a>.
+I said more about this problem in an article about [Ruby hash tips]({{site.baseurl}}/ruby-hash-tips "Useful methods for Hash in Ruby").
 This will not happen when you work on simple array with numbers.

 ```ruby
 array = [1, 2, 3]